arminneo/members-core/README.md

 # CodingChallenge Developer:

 Create your own branch and commit to that branch only.
 When you completed the assignment, please make a pull request, so we get a notifaction that you are done.
+Submit your best work, where you follow all the best practices of software development.
+Imagine this is not a test but it's your daily work.

 # Epic/Story
 As a technical lead I want to have a "Member" service so that I can easily: